 Baldwinsville Service Area Pump Station Improvements (\$1,500,000 in debt for engineering).
 Project would rehab Belgium, Bville North, Bville South, and Bville West Pump Station.
+Engineering RFP will be released in late 2023/early 2024.

 Camillus Pump Station Improvements (\$750,000 in debt for engineering).
 Project will rehabilitate the pump station and improve the pumping capacity.
+Engineering RFP is anticipated to be released in Fall 2023.

-Liverpool Pump Station Improvements (\$750,000 in debt for engineering) Pumping System, Piping, Chemical Feed, Electrical, and HVAC Improvements
+Liverpool Pump Station Improvements (\$750,000 in debt for engineering).
+Pumping System, Piping, Chemical Feed, Electrical, and HVAC Improvements.
+Engineering RFP is anticipated to be released in Fall 2023.

-Kirkpatrick Pump Station Improvements (\$750,000 in debt for engineering) Pump Station Asset Renewal - Pump system, electrical, HVAC, Screen Rake, and concrete rehabilitation.
+Kirkpatrick Pump Station Improvements (\$750,000 in debt for engineering).
+Pump Station Asset Renewal - Pump system, electrical, HVAC, Screen Rake, and concrete rehabilitation.
+Engineering RFP was released in May 2023, and we anticipate beginning design work in Fall of 2023.

-Park Street Pump Station Well and Valve Vault Improvements (\$30,000 in debt for construction)
+Park Street Pump Station Well and Valve Vault Improvements (\$30,000 in debt for construction) We anticipate completing this work in 2025.

-Force Main Inspection, Evaluation & Rehabilitation

-Evaluation of force mains including Nedrow, Belgium, Baldwinsville North, Manlius, Gaskin Road, and Sawmill. (\$400,000 in debt for engineering)
+Force Main Inspection, Evaluation & Rehabilitation.- Evaluation of force mains including Nedrow, Belgium, Baldwinsville North, Manlius, Gaskin Road, and Sawmill. (\$400,000 in debt for engineering).
+We are developing a plan/approach for beginning this effort with a target of Fall/Winter 2023.